Steve Matteson: Biography

 Matteson is a 1988 graduate of Rochester Institute of Technology where he studied typography, design and printing.
 Upon graduation, he spent two years learning font hinting technology while employed at laser-printer manufacturer QMS.

 In 1990 Matteson began work at Monotype Corporation (later Agfa-Monotype) contributing to the creation of the Windows 3.1x core TrueType fonts: Arial, Times New Roman and Courier New.

-Matteson produced fonts for the Agfa-Monotype library (such as Goudy Ornate and Gill Floriated Capitals) and directed custom-font design for companies including Agilent Technologies, Symantec and Microsoft.
+Matteson produced fonts (such as Goudy Ornate and Gill Floriated Capitals) and directed custom-font design for companies including Agilent Technologies, Symantec and Microsoft.
 Matteson designed Andalé Mono as a mono-spaced command line and coding font for Taligent.
 The font is now bundled with Mac OS X and was one of the original Core fonts for the Web.

 Matteson directed custom-type development for Agfa-Monotype until 2003.
-In 2004 he became a founding partner and Director of Type Design at Ascender Corporation in Elk Grove Village, Illinois.
+In 2004, he became a founding partner and Director of Type Design at Ascender Corporation in Elk Grove Village, Illinois.
 In 2005, Matteson designed the font family Convection for use in the branding and user-interface of Microsoft’s Xbox 360 game console.
 Matteson also designed the user-interface font used in Microsoft’s Zune music player.

 In 2007 software maker Red Hat released the open-source Liberation fonts family designed by Matteson.
-Also in 2007, Matteson designed the Droid family of fonts included in the Android mobile-phone platform supported by the Open Handset Alliance.
+Also in 2007, Matteson designed the Droid family of fonts included in the Android mobile-phone platform supported by the Open Handset Alliance.In 2010, Monotype acquired Ascender, bringing Matteson back to Monotype.
+During his time at Monotype, he was Creative Type Director and created many custom typefaces for worldwide clients including Toyota, Barnes & Noble, Motorola, Google, Microsoft, Rogers Communications, John Deere, Quicken and others.
+Human Machine Interface design was a focus for Monotype at the time and Matteson worked with multiple automotive clients.
+In 2014, Matteson performed legibility studies with MIT’s AgeLab to research the impact of choice of typeface on driver safety.

+Matteson left Monotype in 2020 to found his own company, Matteson Typographics.
+His typeface Aptos became the new default font for Microsoft Office in 2024 (announced 2023), after being initially introduced in 2021 as one of several candidate fonts.
+Since 2015, Matteson has been a typography and letterpress instructor at The Book Arts League in Boulder, Colorado.
+In 2025, Matteson was appointed as the 2025–27 Melbert B. Cary, Jr. Distinguished Professor of Graphic Arts at RIT.

+Matteson has a deep appreciation for the work of Frederic Goudy and many of his releases from his Matteson Typogrpahics are modern interpretations of Goudy’s lesser-known typefaces.